microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/Update-MgDeviceAppMgt.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ANDROIDMANAGEDAPPPROTECTIONS <IMicrosoftGraphAndroidManagedAppProtection1[]>: Android managed app policies.
+ANDROIDMANAGEDAPPPROTECTIONS <IMicrosoftGraphAndroidManagedAppProtection[]>: Android managed app policies.
-  - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment1[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
+  - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
-    - `[Id <String>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
-    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsAssigned <Boolean?>]`: Indicates if the policy is deployed to any inclusion groups or not.
   - `[AllowedDataStorageLocations <ManagedAppDataStorageLocation[]>]`: Data storage locations where a user may store managed data.